OlivierSohn/hamazed/imj-game-hamazed/README.md

 # What is it?

+It's a terminal ascii game.

+## The pitch

-It's a terminal ascii game where you fly a ship through numbers.
+You fly a ship through numbers.
 The goal is to shoot the numbers whose sum will be equal to the level's target.

-It's easy at the beginning, but higher levels have more and more numbers, and less and less space to navigate through them!
+Higher levels have more and more numbers, and less and less space to navigate through them.

-The last level is level 12: I never reached it, but I hope somebody will :).
+Good Luck!

+## What's inside

+Contains 8-bit color, physics animations, inter-level animations, and an optimized renderer to avoid screen tearing.

 # Demos